tobixen/calendar-cli/TASK_MANAGEMENT.md

 When to use location or geo, and when to use category?
 I think that for the super market example, geo is not really fitting because it can only be one geo coordinate related to a vtodo, but there are many super markeds that can be visited.
 One could also think that "supermarked" is not a good location for the same reason.
 In practice, I've never used location and geo, always been sticking such information into the categories instead.

 While the categories field is a freetext field, it's important that the same categories are used consistently.
-I made it possible to do "calendar-cli todo list --list-categories" to just take out a list of used categories.
+I made it possible to do `calendar-cli todo list --list-categories` to just take out a list of used categories.

 Pending-Dependent
 -----------------